Conventional wisdom used to hold that buyer personas were something only large businesses needed to bother with.

 Step 4: Use the information you’ve garnered to answer your persona questions, and voila!
 You’ve created a buyer persona.

-Now that your research is done, it’s time to put all those answers together to create a full picture of your customer.
+Now that your research is done, it’s time to combine all those answers to create a full picture of your customer.

 Here’s a brief, simplified example.
 We’ll call this persona Purchasing Peter.